NormB/colima-services/reference-apps/rust/README.md

 ## Note

-This is a minimal implementation demonstrating Rust patterns.
-Full database and caching integration can be added following patterns from other implementations.
+This implementation demonstrates core Rust/Actix-web patterns with comprehensive testing.
+While it doesn't include all infrastructure integrations (databases, caching, messaging), it provides a solid, production-ready foundation that can be extended by following patterns from the Python, Go, or Node.js implementations.